Astrogenic Systems NexStorm

 Lighting Strike Map

-This map shows where the lightning is currently striking.
+This map shows where the lightning is being detected.
 It shows strikes that are cloud to ground, cloud to cloud, and whether it is positive or negative.
 Lightning is far more complex than just a bolt of light, to find out more, check out this great website about how lightning is created.

 There is a joint effort between 5 other Personal Weather Station operators to become part of Microsferics Real Time North America Weather where you can see the collective strike info by areas and zoom in accordingly.
 The more the stations within range of each other, the more accurate the details.
 More details to follow!